matthewcpaul/mcp/_work/ibm.md

     <h4>UX Research, Mobile Product Design</h4>
   </div>
   <article class="c-grid__mt c-text-format">
-    <p>Early 2015, IBM didn’t have an iOS experience to match its powerful Enterprise Content Management offering used by clients like the San Diego Zoo, the U.S. Navy, and the NSA.</p>
+    <p>Early 2015, IBM didn’t have an iOS experience to match its powerful Enterprise Content Management offering used by clients like the San Diego Zoo and the U.S. Navy.</p>
-    <p>Furthermore, people inside IBM weren’t even using Navigator at all—it was an on-prem software product that was too hard to get access to.
-When I joined IBM, most teams weren’t even using a file sharing app at all.
-We were charged with changing that, and delivering a mobile app to our eager customers.</p>
+    <p>Furthermore, people inside IBM weren’t even using Navigator at all — it was an on-prem software product that was too hard to get access to.
+We were charged with changing that, and delivering a SaaS mobile app to our eager customers.</p>
   </article>
 </div>
 <img class="c-media" src="../../images/ibm/ibm-navigator-hero@2x.png" alt="IBM Navigator mobile app offline flow">